How to Deploy a Shopify Theme from Bitbucket with DeployHQ

-Once you've signed up for a new DeployHQ account, you can click the New Project button at the top of the screen to get started.
+Click the New Project button at the top of the screen.

 New project

-Enter a name for your project and choose where your repository is hosted.
-You can connect to a repository on any of the main hosting providers - Bitbucket, Codebase, GitHub and GitLab, but if you host a repository elsewhere you can configure it manually.
+Enter a name for your project and choose Bitbucket.
+You can connect to repositories on any of the main providers — Bitbucket, GitHub, GitLab — or configure a repository manually.

-Once you've clicked Create Project you'll be prompted to login to the repository host, then you can choose your account, after which you'll be presented with a list of repositories that you have access to.
+Click Create Project and you'll be prompted to log in to Bitbucket, then choose your account.
+You'll see a list of repositories you have access to.

 Repository list

-Once you've connected to your repository, you'll be automatically directed to the New Server screen.
-Here, you'll be able to enter a name for your server, then choose Shopify as the protocol.
+After connecting your repository, you'll be directed to the New Server screen.
+Enter a name for your server, then choose Shopify as the protocol.

 Shopify config

-Next, enter the store URL in the format mystore.myshopify.com and added a theme name.
-Once those details have been added, simply click Create Server to finish and you'll be taken to the Shopify interface to login with your store credentials and approve DeployHQ's access to it.
+Enter the store URL in the format mystore.myshopify.com and add a theme name.
+Click Create Server — you'll be taken to the Shopify interface to log in and authorize DeployHQ's access to your store.

 Approve Shopify